Pressio/pressio/docs/pages/main.md

 \frac{d \boldsymbol{y}}{dt} =
 \boldsymbol{f}(\boldsymbol{y},t; ...)
 @f]
 where @f$y@f$ is the full-order model (FOM) state,
 @f$f@f$ is the FOM velocity, and @f$t@f$ is time.

-We leverage this simple, expressive mathematical framework as a pivotal design choice to enable a minimal application programming interface (API) that is natural to dynamical systems.
+We leverage this simple but expressive mathematical framework as a pivotal design choice to enable a minimal application programming interface (API) that is natural to dynamical systems.
-To use Pressio, you only need to create an *adapter class* to expose the right-hand-side of your system and optionally the action of its Jacobian.
+To interface your application to Pressio, you need to create an *adapter class* to expose the right-hand-side of your system and optionally the action of its Jacobian.
-Schematically, Pressio exchanges data with your application as shown below:
+Schematically, this is shown below:
-@image html frontpageschem.svg width=65%
+@image html frontpageschem.svg width=85%

 ## Getting Started

 * learn about the [installation process](./md_pages_getstarted_build_and_install.html)

-* read the description of [packages](./md_pages_getstarted_packages.html) composing this C++ library
+* read about the [packages](./md_pages_getstarted_packages.html) composing this C++ library

 * explore the [tutorials](./md_pages_tutorials_tutorial1.html)